 Thirty years later, printing our own short stories is a lot simpler.
 Thanks to computer technology, anyone now can get their book printed, and it’s fairly instant at that.
 But not that many writers really understand self-publishing or how to get it done all on their own at virtually no cost.

-Self-publishing is the publication of a book (or any other media, but we’ll concentrate on books in this blog) by the author without using a traditional publishing company.
+Self-publishing is the publication of a book (or any other media, but we’ll concentrate on books in this volume) by the author without using a traditional publishing company.
 It’s also known as print on demand, because typically a self-publishing company doesn’t print large numbers of books to be warehoused but prints them as they are ordered.

 Self-publishing is not a vanity press, though some critics denounce it as such.
 A vanity press typically involves your poem or story being accepted for publication not because it has any merits but because the publisher thinks you’ll then purchase the book containing the piece.
 Or perhaps the publisher sells other “services” to you that come with the publication of your piece.
 In self-publishing, the author often is the publisher.
 Anyone who owns or has ever owned a printing press – such as Ben Franklin in colonial America – is self-publishing if they print their own thoughts and writings.
 With modern technology, anyone can be their own publisher.